furkancybercore/md_files/POSTMAN_GUIDE_POKER.md

 1. Create a new request called "Random User Registration"
 2. Set the method to POST and URL to `{{baseUrl}}/players/register/`
-3. In the Pre-request Script tab, add:
+3. Go to the "Scripts" tab and in the "Pre-request" section, add:
 ```javascript
 // Generate random email and nickname
 const randomNum = Math.floor(Math.random() * 10000);